 The field from which a person may select a trademark is practically unlimited.
-As in all cases of colourable imitation, the unanswered riddle is why, of the millions of terms and combination of letters
+As in all cases of colourable imitation, the unanswered riddle is why, of the millions of terms and combination of letters and designs available, the Respondent-Applicant had come up with a mark identical or so clearly similar to another's mark if there was no intent to take advantage of the goodwill generated by the other mark.12

-&lt;sup>9 Exhibits "C" and "L" of the Opposer.
+9 Exhibits "C" and "L" of the Opposer.

-&lt;sup>10 Exhibits "D", "E" and "F" of the Opposer.
+10 Exhibits "D", "E" and "F" of the Opposer.

-&lt;sup>11 Exhibit "K" of Opposer.
+11 Exhibit "K" of Opposer.